 I started painting and drawing at six years old in Brooklyn, NY.
 I have loved to create all my life and eventually I studied art and design at Cornell University, Florida International University and Columbia University.
-I was a resident artist at the Art Students League Residency at Vytlacil and the Vermont Studio Center.
+I was a resident artist at the Art Students League Residency at Vytlacil, the Vermont Studio Center and Torpedo Factory Art Center.
 I was thrilled to be a participant artist in the Brooklyn Museum’s exhibition Iggy Pop Life Class: A Project by Jeremy Deller, which traveled to the Royal Academy of Arts in London, UK.
 My paintings and drawings have been shown in spaces such as Brooklyn College, ARTs East New York and the Time Warner Center.

 I paint and draw in traditional mediums such as pencil, charcoal, watercolor and oil.
 I like using accessible materials that can easily travel with me wherever I go.